 Local History and Genealogy

-Richmond Hill Public Library offers a variety of genealogy services to community members, which includes access to print and digital databases, research help, and use of microfiche readers.
+Richmond Hill Public Library offers a variety of genealogy and local history services to community members, which includes access to print and digital resources, research assistance, and use of our microfilm/microfiche reader.

 Not sure where to begin?
-We invite you to browse this section of the website to help get you started on your research.
-You are also encouraged to schedule an appointment with the Local History/Genealogy Librarian at 905-884-9288 ext.
-5068, who will be pleased to assist you with your research.
+Browse our website to help get you started on your research.
+You’re also encouraged to schedule an appointment with our Local History Librarian, who will be pleased to assist you with your research.
 Book an appointment by calling at 905-884-9288 Ext.
 5068, or by email.

 In addition to housing the largest genealogical collection in York Region, we hold a significant and impressive collection of unique, historically-focused materials about Richmond Hill and surrounding communities, including:

 - The Helen Schwab Collection which contains over one hundred volumes of information on families from the regions of York, Durham, and Peel

 - Atlases and Maps